Have Questions?

 Medications and therapy have independently been proven to minimize the frequency and severity of symptoms.
 When used in combination, they prove even more effective.
 If you are interested in trying medication, discuss it with your therapist to determine if it is a good option for you.
 Therapists at Keystone are not able to prescribe medications, you should discuss your symptoms and concerns with your primary care doctor or a psychiatrist for a prescription.

-Our licenses allow therapists to work only in the Commonwealth of Virginia.
-We provide video or teletherapy in extenuating circumstances, such as a pandemic (COVID-19), but both client and therapist must be located in Virginia at the time of session.
+Our licenses allow therapists to work with clients in only the states we are licensed in.
+We provide video or teletherapy sessions.
+Virtual sessions must include synchronous audio and video throughout the session, and all client(s) attending must be located in Virginia at the time of session.
 We do not work with young children below 4 years of age or provide custody evaluations.
 We do not complete psychological assessments, but can provide referrals as needed.
 We do not appear in court for any reason.
 As part of our ethical code, therapists do not work with populations or issues which we do not have adequate training or experience with.
 Should a client request services for areas we are not able to work with, we will provide appropriate referrals as needed.

 Yes.
 As part of our ethical practices we keep records of what we cover in sessions in a secure, HIPAA compliant electronic health records system.
 This allows therapists to track clients’ progress in therapy, as well as common threads throughout sessions.
 Our notes are brief and only identify necessary information pertinent to clients’ cases.
 If you would like to view your record, you may submit a written request directly to your therapist at any time.